stwilz/stwilz..github.io/src/content/2017-03-12-creating-reusable-js-modules-in-cordova.md

 ---
-categories: tutorials
+category: tutorial
 date: 2017-03-12 18:30:00 +1100
-description: "Requiring javascript components in a Cordova plugin via the use of 'js-module' and 'runs'."
+description: Requiring javascript components in a Cordova plugin via the use of 'js-module' and 'runs'.
 layout: article.html
-published: true
+draft: false
 tags: cordova javascript technology
-thumb: ""
+thumb: cordova-white-outline.png
-title: "Creating a reusable js-module in a Cordova plugin"
+title: Creating a reusable js-module in a Cordova plugin
 ---

 ## Overview